What We Do

 How we have been affected:

 We have restricted all visitors and volunteers to and from the residence and canceled fundraising events until further notice.
-This means that we are no longer receiving our regular meal donations and both our in-kind and financial donations have decreased or will decrease significantly over the next couple of months.
+This means that we are no longer receiving our regular meal donations and both our in-kind and financial donations have decreased over the last few months.

 How you can help: